7habit/7habit/en-us/README.md

-## Introduction
+# Welcome to 7habit.top

 ### What is 7Habit
-The 7 Habits of Highly Effective People is a self-improvement book by Stephen Covey.
+The 《7 Habits of Highly Effective People》 is a self-improvement book by Stephen Covey.
 It introduces a holistic, integrated, and principle-centered approach for solving personal and professional problems.
 The 7 habits are a set of behaviors that can help people become more effective in work and life.

-### Why practice
-There are several reasons to practice the 7 Habits:

-1. Achieve self-mastery.
-Learn to build your character and personality.
-2. Develop effective leadership.
-Improve your ability to lead in a principle-centered way.
-3. Enhance teamwork and cooperation.
-Achieve better relationships and team synergy.
-4. Increase productivity.
-Build capability to prioritize, focus and get important things done.
-5. Maintain work-life balance.
-Find ways to stay motivated and fulfill all roles with integrity.
-6. Continuously improve.
-Cultivate the habit of constant progress and lifelong learning.

-### How to prepare
-To prepare for practicing the 7 Habits, here are some suggestions:

-1. Read the book "The 7 Habits of Highly Effective People" and use the workbook to deepen your understanding.
+The 7 habits covered in the book The 7 Habits of Highly Effective People are:
-2. Assess your current habits and effectiveness using the 7 Habits Profile tool.
-See where you need improvements.
-3. Start with small changes and commitments.
-Don't try to change everything at once.
-Focus on one habit at a time.
-4. Find an accountability partner or form a small group.
-Share learning and experience together.
-5. Review the habits regularly.
-Use reminders to practice them in work and life.
-Develop your own materials or tools.
-6. Be patient and maintain a growth mindset.
-Developing good habits takes time and continuous effort.
-But the rewards are worth it!
-7. Apply and share the 7 Habits.
-Look for ways to benefit people around you while improving your own practice.
-Help others be effective too.

-### What I can bring to readers
-My practice of the 7 Habits can provide valuable insights and lessons for readers in several ways:

-1. By sharing my experience of studying and applying the 7 Habits, readers can gain a more personal and practical understanding of this transformative methodology beyond theoretical knowledge.
-Through specific examples, stories and reflections in my practice logs, readers can see what each Habit actually looks like in real work and life situations.
-2. By documenting my challenges, difficulties and even failures along the journey, readers can get a more balanced and realistic view of what it takes to develop the 7 Habits.
-Self-improvement is a dynamic process that requires patience and persistence through ups and downs.
-My logs can inspire others to start and stay motivated.
-3. By assessing my progress and key accomplishments from practicing the 7 Habits over time, readers can appreciate the significant benefits and positive changes it can bring to people who make the effort to internalize and apply it.
-These results can range from better productivity and work-life harmony to stronger relationships and a leader mindset.
-4. In summary, through the practice logs, readers can gain practical insights into the 7 Habits, understand the challenges involved, stay motivated and consistent, and ultimately achieve their own breakthrough by learning from the outcomes and growth I have experienced.
-My goal is to spread the profound and transformative wisdom contained within the 7 Habits through authentic stories of struggle and victory.
-5. This highlights how documenting and sharing your practice journey of the 7 Habits can inspire and help others in their own journey.
-By making your experience transparent and accessible, readers get to see both the inspiring outcomes as well as the messy process.
-This can motivate them to start and sustain their self-improvement effort to ultimately achieve life-changing results.
+1. Be Proactive - Take initiative and responsibility for your life.
+2. Begin with the End in Mind - Define your goals and vision for the future to guide your goals and actions.
+3. Put First Things First - Prioritize important over urgent things and spend time on things that matter most.
+4. Think Win-Win - Develop cooperative relationships that lead to mutually beneficial outcomes.
+5. Seek First to Understand, Then to Be Understood - Listen to understand others before seeking to be understood yourself.
+6. Synergize - Work together cooperatively by valuing differences and building on each other's strengths.
+7. Sharpen the Saw - Continuously improve and renew yourself through learning and habit improvement.

+In short, the 7 habits represent a holistic, principle-centered, and balanced approach to personal and interpersonal growth that leads to meaningful success and purpose.
+By practicing these habits consistently, one can achieve an upward spiral of growth leading to increasing effectiveness and better relationships.

+### The purpose of creating this website
+The purpose of creating this website is to share with you the wisdom and skills of life I have learned from reading and practicing Stephen Covey's 《7 Habits of Highly Effective People》.

+The 7 habits summarized in this book outline the basic principles of personal growth, relationship management and productivity improvement.
+It helps readers establish self-leadership ability from a holistic and long-term perspective.Since the first time I read this book and began to apply the principles and tools it teaches, my life has changed profoundly.

+Therefore, through this website, I want to share what I have learned, gained and understood in the process of practicing the 7 habits.
+Whether you are new to this book or have already begun to apply its principles, I hope the content here will be helpful to you.

+I will share my understanding and experience of each habit on the website, talk about the lessons I learned in the practice process, and the changes and gains these habits brought to various aspects of work and life.

+If you are also working hard to cultivate these 7 habits, welcome to share with me what you have gained and learned.
+We can form a discussion and learning community.

+Finally, through this website, I hope we can discuss important topics in life together, and exchange skills and methods to achieve efficiency and a happy life.
+Let us work together to embrace this gift that gives us the ability and strength to achieve our common goals and ideals.

+Through life together,

+_William_

-## My social accounts
+### My social accounts
   - E-mail：william_7habit@outlook.com
   - Twiter：[@william_7habit](https://twitter.com/william_7habit)
   - Instagram：[william_7habit](https://www.instagram.com/william_7habit)